The Ultimate Guide to

 Idealista is my go-to site whenever I’m searching for a new spot in Spain.
 The site is easy to navigate, lets you search by barrio or draw your own map and provides plenty of filters (pets, max price, max number of roommates, smoking/nonsmoking, etc).
 There’s also an app available.

 Another good one.
 Easy to navigate and even more filters than idealista.
 They also have a great app that allows you to see available rooms near your current location, so when you’re cruising through a neighborhood you like, you can open up the app and see if anything is up for grabs.

 (Formerly segundamano.com): This one is more like a Craigslist, with lots more than just pisos.
 My favorite part about this site is that you can choose to hide the rental agency posts by searching particulares if you’re aiming to avoid rental agencies (and their fees).

 This one is definitely a bit sloppier to navigate, but it’s a good tool to keep in your back pocket in case you’re not having any luck with the others.

 Searching In the Real World

 I’m a huge advocate for exploring your new city/ town/ pueblo first hand and deciding from there where you want to make your home.
 Whenever I move to a new place, I spend the first couple of days trekking through the various neighborhoods and looking for the ones that give me those good feels.

 Always keep a look out for Se Alquila signs in the windows, and if you stop for a coffee in a neighborhood you like, don’t be shy to chat with the camarero and ask if they know of anything nearby.
-That fotocasa app always comes in super handy here.
+This is when the fotocasa app comes in super handy.

 4. First Contact: Reaching Out to Potential Landlords / Compañeros de Piso